AuthorizeNet/sdk-python/README.md

 * Python 2.7 or greater
 * OpenSSL 1.0.2 or greater
-* An Authorize.Net account (see Registration & Configuration section below)
+* An Authorize.Net account (see _Registration & Configuration_ section below)

-We'll be ensuring this SDK is compatible with Python 2.7+, 3.2+ and PyPy but we're primarily testing against Python 2.7.
+_Note: We'll ultimately by ensuring this SDK is compatible with Python 2.7+, 3.2+ and PyPy, but at the moment we're primarily testing against Python 2.7._

 ## Installation